darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 # Main Shell Code

 The main shellcode is encrypted and resides in the ".data section" of the rootkit.
-In Figure 6, the "StartRoutine" function is responsible for calling the "decryptShellcode" function, which utilizes the XOR algorithm to decrypt the shellcode.
-The address of the encrypted shellcode is passed as the second argument to the "decryptShellcode" function.
+In Figure 6, the "**StartRoutine**" function is responsible for calling the "**decryptShellcode**" function, which utilizes the XOR algorithm to decrypt the shellcode.
+The address of the encrypted shellcode is passed as the second argument to the "**decryptShellcode**" function.
 This allows the function to locate the encrypted shellcode within the .data section and perform the necessary decryption process.

 ```csharp
 void __fastcall decryptShellCode(char key, _BYTE *shellcode, unsigned __int64 size)